MathChewDoor/WD-Seatwork-3/readme.md

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- Hover Effect
-- Parallax transition
+- Active Effect
+- Multi Layer Domino Effect
-- Transactional
+- Not Effect

 ### Technology
 <!-- TODO: List of Technology Used -->